matijabozic/arch-install/README.md

-Collection of bash scripts that automate installation of Arch Linux<br />
+Bash script that installs Arch Linux with Plasma Desktop!x<br />
-Heavily customized and experimental, use at your own risk!
+Use at your own risk!
+This script will reformat your HDD!

 Connect to Wireless network (Skip this step if you are using ethernet)
 ```